Lichess4545 Terms of Service

 - Not have violated Lichess's terms of service on any of their current or past account(s);

-- Not have previously been banned from participating in the leagues.
+- Not have previously been banned from participating in the leagues; and

 Those who wish to play in the 4545 or LoneWolf leagues must also have a Lichess account with an established (non-provisional) classical rating before they can play in either league.

-Most of the Lichess4545 leagues require participants to have a non-provisional rating in the relevant category, with some notable exceptions such as the Chess960 league.
+Most of the Lichess4545 leagues require participants to have a non-provisional rating in the relevant category.
 Registrants are therefore advised to consult the rules of the specific league they are interested in joining to identify whether they need to have a non-provisional rating to be eligible.
 (These rules are all linked in the Lichess4545 overview.)

 The non-provisional rating requirement for the 4545 and LoneWolf leagues deserves special mention here because although both leagues accept online registrations, registrations from accounts with provisional classical ratings will not be processed by league moderators until a non-provisional rating has been obtained.
 In other words, anyone interested in signing up for either league should obtain a non-provisional classical rating before they submit their registration.